Parentification: Healing From the Trauma of Having to Grow Up Too Soon

 - Instrumental parentification is when the child engages in physical labour and support in the household, such as housework, cooking, cleaning, taking care of younger siblings, taking themselves to the doctors, and other ‘adult’ responsibilities.

-Often in cases of parentification, the home life of the child is punctuated by horrific tasks, like preventing an addicted parent from overdosing or protecting their siblings from a violent outburst.
+Often in cases of parentification, the home life of the child is punctuated by horrific tasks, like preventing an addicted parent from overdosing or protecting their siblings from violent outbursts.
 Exposure to situations like these erases the joy of what should be a carefree time in a child’s life.

 Being robbed of their innocent childhood, these children grow up to become adults who have a gap in their psyche.
 They bury anger, resentment and grief, which may burst out at unexpected times, affecting their ability to be close to someone, sustain a career, and feel stable.